CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 ---

-# **0. What Meaning *Is* (TS’s Supposition of Meaning)**
+# **0. What Meaning Is (TS’s Supposition of Meaning)**

-Before discussing difficulty, we must define what TS means by *meaning*.
+Before discussing difficulty, TS must state what it means by meaning.

-TS adopts a **machine‑tractable definition**:
+TS adopts a machine-tractable definition:

-> **Meaning is the structured set of stable, repeatable, machine‑extractable attributes that allow a system to interpret, respond to, and continue a conversation coherently.**
+> **Meaning is the structured set of stable, repeatable, machine-extractable attributes that allow a system to interpret, respond to, and continue a conversation coherently.**

-Meaning is not the full human semantic space.
-Meaning is the **subset of cognition that can be represented as state variables**.
+Meaning, in this usage, is not the full human semantic space.
+It is the subset of cognition that can be usefully represented as state variables.

-TS defines meaning as:

-### **Meaning = (Topic, Intent, Stance, Continuity, Importance, Clarifying Fields, Identity Continuity, Referent Continuity, Next‑Turn Context)**

-This is the **minimal complete set** of attributes required for:
+The current working set of these attributes is:

+- topic
+- intent
+- stance
 - continuity
+- importance
+- clarifying fields
+- next-turn context
+- identity continuity
+- referent continuity
+- provenance
+- entropy
+- freeze signatures

+This set is treated as the backbone required for:

+- continuity
 - identity stability
 - replay determinism
 - coherent response generation
-- long‑horizon reasoning
+- long-horizon reasoning

+The set is expected to be refined through further analysis and simulation.
+What matters is that the chosen attributes remain sufficient to support the architectural guarantees TS requires.

 This definition anchors the entire architecture.

 ---

-# **1. Meaning Is Foggy, Fuzzy, Fluid, NP‑Complete, and Chaotic**
+# **1. Meaning Is Foggy, Fuzzy, Fluid, Combinatorially Hard, and Chaotic**

 Human meaning is not crisp.
 It is not linear.